jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return "Plotline __" + plots[pick] + "__ reduced.\n\n";
 ```
 __
-ac plots reduce - Choose a plotline from the plotlines list and remove one entry for it.
+ac plots reduce - Asks the user for a plotline from the plotlines list and removes one entry for that plotline.

 __